Matitzo/Matitzo/README.md

 I have a strong passion for AI and data analytics.
 My biggest project was my engineering thesis about use of Artificial Intelligence in GIS (Geographic Information System) enviroment where I trained a deep learning model for grave detection (getting their footprint with location on map).
+I learnt programming during ma studies and loved it.
+I am very motivated to develop my skills in this field.

  **Hard skills**:
-Python (Numpy, Pandas, Matplotlib, Tkinker, Pygame),
+- Python (Numpy, Pandas, Matplotlib, Tkinker, Pygame),
-MySql,
+- MySql,
-Machine Learning,
+- Machine Learning,
-Deep Learning,
+- Deep Learning,
-Object Detection.
+- Object Detection.

 E-mail: matitzo@o2.p